dmmlynarczyk/learn/azure/notes/02_manage-azure-identities-and-governance.md

 ### Role Types

+To adhere to the principle of least privilege, we must select a role that provides exactly the necessary permissions without granting excessive access.
+Roles can be used to fine tune access to resources, there are three built-in roles that include:
 - **Owner:** Grants full access to manage all resources, including the ability to assign roles in Azure RBAC.
-- **Contributor:** Grants full access to manage all resources, *but does not allow you to assign roles in Azure RBAC*, manage assignments in Azure Blueprints, or *share image galleries.*
+- **Contributor:** Grants full access to manage all resources, *but does not allow you to*:
+  - assign roles in Azure RBAC
+  - manage assignments in Azure Blueprints
+  - share image galleries
+  - assign or manage POSIX ACLs
 - **Reader:** View all resources, but does not allow you to make any changes.

 **You can also make custom roles!**
 To do this you need to have an Azure Premium P1/P2 to gain access to custom roles.
 But it will allow you to get super-granular into permissions to pick and choose specifics.